SAP/spartacus-docs/_pages/home/pre-release-information.md

 This document describes what is included in the latest pre-release of Spartacus libraries, such as `next` and `rc` libraries.

-For release highlights, see [https://sap.github.io/cloud-commerce-spartacus-storefront-docs/release-information/].
+- For an oveview of what was included in a specific release, see [Release Information](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/release-information).

-For development release notes, see [https://github.com/SAP/cloud-commerce-spartacus-storefront/releases](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).
+- For development release notes, see [https://github.com/SAP/cloud-commerce-spartacus-storefront/releases](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).

 ### Release 1.5 and earlier